 A meteorological field campaign was conducted in the Peter Sinks from 8 to 12 September 1999.
 This period had no precipitation, clear nights (daytime cumulus only on 9 and 10 September), very dry soil conditions with much dust on the dirt roads, low atmospheric moisture contents, and no fog or dew.
 Three experiments were conducted during this period.
-Experiment 1 (EXP1), which had the most ideal synoptic conditions, took place on the evening of 8 September and continued until midmorning the following day.
-A weak upper-level (500 hPa) ridge situated over the western United States allowed for clear skies and light crest-level winds ($<3 \text{ m s}^{-1}$) during this experiment.
-Routine Salt Lake City, Utah, rawinsonde soundings taken 140-km south-southwest of the Peter Sinks indicated that during EXP1 the 700-hPa winds (approximately 500 m above the basin floor) were light and from the northwest.
-Astronomical sunset and sunrise occurred at 1849 and 0601 mountain standard time (MST) during EXP1; local sunset and sunrise times varied with location in the basin.
+Experiment 1 (EXP1), which had the most ideal synoptic conditions, took place on the evening of 8 September and continued until mid morning the following day.
+A weak upper-level (500 mb) ridge situated over the western United States allowed for clear skies and light crest-level winds (< 3 m s-1) during this experiment.
+Routine Salt Lake City rawinsonde soundings taken 140 km SSW of the Peter Sinks, indicated that during EXP1 the 700 mb winds (approximately 500 m above the basin floor) were light and from the northwest.
+While astronomical sunset and sunrise occurred at 1849 and 0601 MST during EXP1, local sunset and sunrise times varied with location in the basin.